CBT in Gambling Addiction

 Excessive gambling brings about harmful effects on both individuals and society.
 This may lead to issues like poverty, family breakdown, and resorting to illegal means to obtain money for gambling.
 The primary consequences of gambling disorders include:

-• Strained relationships with friends or family: Compulsive gamblers often conceal their addiction, leading to mistreatment of family members or neglecting familial responsibilities.
+• Strained relationships with friends or family: Compulsive gamblers often conceal their addiction, leading to the mistreatment of family members or neglecting familial responsibilities.

 • Financial troubles: Individuals resort to borrowing, selling possessions, and accumulating debt to spend on their gambling addiction.